-NHER 1017 (Cropmark and Earthwork record) - Site of medieval 'Bosshouse' Manor
+NHER 1017 (Cropmark and Earthwork record) - Settlement earthworks of medieval to post medieval date including site of Boffhouse, Beaufoe’s or Beaufours Manor

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.